TRowbotham/URL-Parser/README.md

 See [URL::toString()](#string-url-tostring)

 ## URLSearchParams
 The URLSearchParams object allows you to work with query strings when you don't need a full URL.
+The URLSearchParams object implements the `Iterator` interface so that you may iterate over the list of search parameters.
+The iterator will return an array containing exactly 2 items.
+The first item is the parameter name and the second item is the parameter value.

 ### The constructor
 `URLSearchParams([array<array<string>>|object|string $init])`